 7. Eye and ear protection will be worn while on the firing line and in the butts.

-9. Array targets in such a way that shots will intentionally impact the center of the target frame.
+10. Array targets in such a way that shots will intentionally impact the center of the target frame.
 One target per target frame, centered on the target frame.
 If you use staples, remove them when you are done shooting.
-No shooting at cans, milk jugs, at anything other than paper targets posted in the center of the target frames.
+No shooting at cans, milk jugs, or anything other than paper targets posted in the center of the target frames.